-A continuation of Woodwork 153, but centering around the ucare, and operation of machines.
+A continuation of Woodwork 153, but centering around the use, care, and operation of machines.
 The course will include design, construction, factory methods, a study of lumber, and upholstery.
-Prequisite: W. W. 153 or equivalent.
+Prerequisite: W. W. 153 or equivalent.

 W.W.
 183, 193.
 Advanced Cabinet Making.
-(Credit: 6 semester hours
+(Credit: 6 semester hours).

-A course in advanced cabinet making and design based on factor methods.
-This course is designed to fit the student for employment for specialization at a senior college in this field.
-Class meets for theory lesson and 4 laboratory hours per week.
-Prerequisite: W.W.1
+A course in advanced cabinet making and design based on factory methods.
+This course is designed to fit the student for employment or for specialization at a senior college in this field.
+Class meets for 1 theory lesson and 4 laboratory hours per week.
+Prerequisite: W.W.163.